 But with such a dizzying array of options to choose from, where do you even start?
 We’re glad you asked.

 Let’s get straight into it.
-Here are our favorite switchboard phone solutions.
+Here are our favorite switchboard phone solutions for 2021.

 What Even is a Switchboard Phone System?